Table of Contents

 Full-time students are expected to register for the equivalent of 30 credits in the Fall and Winter terms, normally 15 credits per term.
 Students in any program may add ensemble credits in Music to a normal course load.

-Full-time students are permitted to take up to six credits through correspondence as part of a normal course load.
+Full-time students are permitted to take up to six credits through self-directed distance learning as part of a normal course load.

 Students with first-year standing are not permitted to register for more than 15 credits per term.
 Under exceptional circumstances first-year students may be permitted to overload in the Winter term if they achieve a TGPA of at least 3.5 in the Fall term.